drexed/active_object/README.md

 ```

 ####Squish:####
-`squish` and `squish!` returns the string, first removing all whitespace on both ends of the string, and then changing remaining consecutive whitespace groups into one space each. `Rails Safe`
+`squish` and `squish!` returns the string, first removing all whitespace on both ends of the string, and then changing remaining consecutive whitespace groups into one space each.

 ```ruby
 "example    string".squish        #=> "example string"